The Tailor's Daughter

 remaking myself for you

-to see him clearly.
+to see them clearly.

 Now you stand before the mirror,